Catalog Description

 Distance Learning

-1. Students in online classes participate, individually and in groups, in discussion boards and respond to weekly assignments via the Learning Management System.
-The instructor will provide documented material (including videos) explaining or exploring the course content and provide individual feedback on all assignments.
-The instructor will lecture common causes for the dulling of wood working equipment.
+1. The instructor will present a video lecture on common causes for the dulling of wood working equipment.
 Students will demonstrate understanding by responding to discussion post, submitting a student led instructional video or slideshow, and/or an image of them sharpening tools with a description of the process.

 Typical Out of Class Assignments